nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor requests to sort tasks.
-2. Actor enters the command with the desired sorting criteria.
+1. Actor enters the command with the desired sorting criteria.
-3. Trackr sorts tasks according to the criteria.
+2. Trackr sorts tasks according to the criteria.
-4. Trackr displays a list of tasks that are sorted.
+3. Trackr displays a list of tasks that are sorted.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The Actor does not enter any search criteria.

-  * 2a1.
+  * 1a1.
 Trackr uses the default sorting criteria based on status and deadline.

-  * Use case resumes at step 3.
+  * Use case resumes at step 2.

 **Use case: UC25 - Sort orders**